-The unachievable 'gold' standard of beauty.
+Imposing an unachievable standard of beauty

 Equally dangerous are the standards for beauty and femininity these pageants are propagating.
 The women must have perfect skin, and ideal height, waistline, breast size.
 They must be able to carry a gown and a two-piece swimsuit well.
 They must always have a smile on their face, even as they walk in four-inch heels.

 But I have two young nieces and I would like to be able to tell them that they are beautiful – not because they are anything like the typical pageant candidates, but because they are full of zest for life.
 They are beautiful when they look so intent on accomplishing what they set their heart into, even when at this point it just involves wooden cubes.
 They are beautiful when they can confidently stand up to their peers, especially males who are socialized to think women are weak.
 They are beautiful when they show empathy to their playmates, and even to strangers – sometimes much to our chagrin as paranoid adults.
 When I think about it, none of these concerns vital statistics.

 Related Post: ‘Ugly’ is in the Eye of the Beholder